Last Updated on by

 History of the Mini Hippo

-First, I’d like to point out that the history book of the miniature hippo dog is still in its early stages.
-Its origin is yet to be pinpointed, but it’s believed to have originated from the United States.
+First, I’d like to point out that the history book of miniature hippo dogs is still in its early stages.
+Its origin is yet to be pinpointed, but it’s believed to have originated from the U.S.A.

 A lovely pooch with bipolar traits and a catchy alias – Cocker Pei.